CSAIL-Arch-Sec/DAGguise-verification/README.md

 - add document with Scribble
 - change vertexMap and buffer to set
 - undo the change to Rosette source code
-- why second symbolic simu is faster to be optimized

 ## Name Conventions